-Findability: Beginning with the F for findability, for comparison we go back in time to 'old-fashioned' ISBNs, Internaional Standard Book Numbers.
+Findability: Beginning with the F for findability, for comparison we go back in time to 'old-fashioned' ISBNs, International Standard Book Numbers.
 Publicly declaring what type of objects they are meant to identify, ISBNs are rarely directly resolvable.
 But they are widely distributed, they have good findability in terms of precision hits, as seen by simple 'googling', with good survival rate, longer than the median age of web-pages 9.3 years.
 For example, look at ISBN 0-14-029161-X: The Diversity of Life / Edward O. Wilson (2001).
 Simple googling of 014029161X, unprefixed and without hyphens results in 57/57 precision hits (date: 2017-01-30).
 ISBNs could also be searched in library catalogs, the most comprehensive of which is probably the Karlsruhe Virtual Catalog – KVK worldwide.
-Result of the query '014029161X', with the same unprefixed ISBN without hyphens yields 123/123 precision hits, recall being difficult to compute since in 55 of 72 catalogs the search could not be successfully processed or no records were found.
+Results of the query '014029161X', with the same unprefixed ISBN without hyphens yields 123/123 precision hits, recall being difficult to compute since in 55 of 72 catalogs the search could not be successfully processed or no records were found.
 To counteract the possibly unfair bias with a modern classic like this, we try instead an even older, and presumably less well-known example: ISBN: 2130381030.
 L'Identité : séminaire interdisciplinaire dirigé par Claude Lévi-Strauss, 1974-1975 (Paris: PUF, 1983).
 Googling without prefix (2130381030) the precision is between 14/39 and 22/50; with prefix (ISBN2130381030) it reaches as high as 17/18 (date: 2017-01-30).

 Accessibility: Data and (digital) objects are accessible only in so far as identifiers are findable or resolvable preferably to open access landing pages with either direct availability of resources, or sufficient metadata to direct the user to such an access point.
 In this respect DOIs are often, but not always, as good as or sometimes better than ISBNs (for obvious reasons regarding print only material), while gni-UUIDs as described above are all but useless.

-Interoperability and Re-usability are both intimately associated with 'validatability', as argued above.
+Interoperability and Re-usability are both intimately associated with correctness, which can be helped by 'validatability', as argued above.
 We will look more into detail at the performance of different PIDs regarding this below.